Quote-Me-If-You-Can/Quote-Me-If-You-Can.github.io/index.md

     </p>
 </figure>

-We selectected an amount we can sort by hand = 280 (even though it is still a piece of work), this correspond to a treshold of occurencies > 1000.
-The downside is that we loose a lot of occupation just because we can't sort them by hand.
-We would need another unpaid assistant to do it for us... and we will come back later to that.
-Those "unclustered" occupations are gathered in `Other`.
-There was some "nan" occupation that survived the df.dropna() because they were of type string.
+We selected a manageable number of occupations to sort by hand: 280 (though it's still quite a bit of work).
+This corresponds to a threshold of occurrences greater than 1,000.
+The downside is that we lose many occupations simply because we can't sort them manually.
+We would need another unpaid assistant to help with that, but this resource became available in a later step of the project, as discussed in [this section](#room-for-improvement).
+The "unclustered" occupations are grouped under `Other`.
+There were some "NaN" occupations that survived the `df.dropna()` method because they were of type string.
 We store those in `NoOcc`.
-The later class won't be use on the next step.
-It can be seen as a garbage class.
+The latter class won't be used in the next step and can be considered a garbage class.

-To define some clusters we looked at those publications [here](https://repository.library.georgetown.edu/handle/10822/559298)[^2] and [there](https://www.leyden212.org/Page/4244) about Career Clusters.
-After that, we classified by hand our occupations with occurencies > 1000 in similar clusters and assign our quotations to unique occupation. (recall: 1 quotation >> a unique Qid speaker >> a sole occupation).
-We build two new datasets:
+To define some clusters, we examined the publications [here](https://repository.library.georgetown.edu/handle/10822/559298)[^2] and [there](https://www.leyden212.org/Page/4244) regarding Career Clusters.
+After that, we manually classified our occupations with occurrences greater than 1,000 into similar clusters and assigned our quotations to a unique occupation.
+(Recall: 1 quotation >> 1 unique QID speaker >> 1 sole occupation.)
+We built two new datasets:

-One consists of 4 classes, it will be used  for the proof-of-concept of the -later explained- BERT-based classifier:
+One consists of 4 classes and will be used for the proof of concept of the BERT-based classifier, which will be explained later.

 | Cluster | Label | Meaning | # of quote|
 |-------|--------|---------|---------|